Convergence parameters of nonnegative block tri-diagonal matrices and their application to multi-dimensional QBD

 \section{Convexity of the reciprocal of a convergence parameter}

 Let $n$ be a positive integer and $\bx=(x_1,x_2,...,x_n)\in\mathbb{R}^n$.
-According to Kingman \cite{Kingman61}, we say that a positive function $f(\bx)$ is superconvex in $\bx$ if $\log f(\bx)$ is convex in $\bx$, and denote by $\mathfrak{S}_n$ the class of all superconvex functions of $n$ variables, together with the function identically zero.
+We say that a positive function $f(\bx)$ is log-convex in $\bx$ if $\log f(\bx)$ is convex in $\bx$, and denote by $\mathfrak{S}_n$ the class of all log-convex functions of $n$ variables, together with the function identically zero.
 Note that, $\mathfrak{S}_n$ is closed under addition, multiplication, raising to any positive power, and ``$\limsup$" operation.
-Furthermore, a superconvex function is a convex function.
+Furthermore, a log-convex function is a convex function.